 Your pet is safe to be around after treatment.
 Being around family members is an important part of your pet's life.
 Normal activities together-including petting, hugging and kissing-are all safe.
-But owners need to be careful with
+However, the excretions (urine, feces, vomit) from pets receiving chemotherapy can be hazardous.
+Thus, it is important to minimize our exposure to chemotherapy, and common sense precautions should be taken.